 A: No. Deferral of enrollment to a graduate program is the purview of that department.
 Most Stanford programs do not offer deferrals though some - such as the professional schools of business, law, and medicine - allow deferrals.
-Regardless of the graduate program's policy, the Knight-Hennessy Scholars program does not defer scholar offers.
-If you are selected as a Knight-Hennessy Scholar and are unable to enroll, you must reapply for admission for the year you intend to enroll.
-We consider exceptions to this policy only under exceptionally rare and unforeseen circumstances that are beyond your control (e.g., delayed separation from the military, health issues).
+Regardless of the graduate program's policy, Knight-Hennessy Scholars does not defer scholar offers.
+If you are selected as a Knight-Hennessy scholar and are unable to enroll, you must reapply for admission for the year you intend to enroll.

 Q: I was accepted this year to Stanford but want to defer my enrollment in the Stanford graduate program until next year.
 May I apply to Knight-Hennessy Scholars for the following year?

 Q: As a result of COVID-19, my home institution graded an entire semester P/F. How will this impact the evaluation of my transcript?

 A: We recognize that many institutions (including Stanford University) adopted a pass/fail or credit/no credit grading policy in response to COVID-19.
 We will not penalize you for an institutional change that was out of your control.
 We will continue to review your application contextually.

 Q: What if my transcript is not in English?

 A: Transcripts and degree documents that are in a language other than English must be accompanied by an official English translation.

 Q: Is there a minimum GPA or test score requirement to be a Knight-Hennessy Scholar?

 Although we expect Knight-Hennessy scholars to have performed well, there is no minimum requirement for your grades or scores.
 Please consult the graduate degree program website for their admission requirements including any relevant minimums for grades or scores.

 Q. Will you be updating your testing policy because of COVID-19?

 A: We will adhere to your graduate degree program’s decisions about any testing policy changes for admission.

 Q: I will not have test scores until AFTER the Knight-Hennessy Scholars application deadline.
 What should I do?